 When we say flooding here, we mean from a storm, over-saturated ground, an overflowing lake or river, snow runoff, and so on.
 Water damage caused by flooding is not covered in regular homeowner’s insurance policies, which is why it can be a good idea to carry separate flood insurance if your home sits in a floodplain or high-risk area.
 This type of insurance can be purchased through the National Flood Insurance Program.

 Your insurance company likely expects you to be doing necessary maintenance for your home.
 If you knowingly allow a pipe beneath the kitchen sink to leak for months and months without fixing the problem, your policy may not foot the bill for the repairs.
 Chances are, if you’ve waited this long, the damage is pretty extensive as well, and you’re not only looking at water damage, you’re looking at mold growth.
 But that’s beside the point.
 Your policy simply probably will not cover unresolved maintenance issues.
 Now, if your washing machine floods your laundry room, your insurance policy will probably be there for you to cover the cost of repairing the damage; you might need to foot the bill for the new appliance.
 Most policies won’t cover the cost of replacing the source of the problem.

 Water Backup from an Outside Sewer or Drain

 In the restoration industry, we call this category 3 water.
 Essentially, water that has the presence of bacteria probably won’t be covered by your policy.
-Like we mentioned above, however, you can probably purchase additional protection for an event like this.
+As we mentioned above, however, you can probably purchase additional protection for an event like this.

 Keep in mind after reading this list that every homeowner’s insurance policy is different.
 You should set up a meeting with your insurance agent to go over any specific coverage questions you may have.
 If you do have a water damage emergency occur, keep in mind that you should contact your local restoration experts first.
-Any restoration company you chose will be able to work with your insurance company.
+Any restoration company you choose will be able to work with your insurance company.